8.7.5 Transferee and Transferor Liabilities

 6. In situations where there are multiple transferees and not all agree, close the key transferor case with the agreed transferees and create a new key case for the transferor along with related cases for the remaining unagreed transferees.

-Issuing a Notice of Liability on an Unagreed Transferee Case
+Issuing a Notice of Transferee or Fiduciary Liability on an Unagreed Transferee Case

-1. Tax Computation Specialists (TCS) are generally responsible for the preparation of Notices of Liability in transferee/transferor cases.
+1. A TCS is generally responsible for the preparation of Notices of Transferee or Fiduciary Liability in transferee/transferor cases.

-2. Notices are issued to a transferee (at law or in equity) liable for income, estate, and gift taxes; including liability of a fiduciary under 31 U.S.C. section 3713(b) for income, estate and gift taxes; and in respect of taxes arising on a liquidation of a partnership or corporation, or on a reorganization within the meaning of IRC 368(a), liability in respect of any tax imposed by the Internal Revenue Code.
+2. Notices are issued to a transferee (at law or in equity) liable for income, estate, and gift taxes; including liability of a fiduciary under 31 USC 3713(b) for income, estate and gift taxes; and in respect to taxes arising on a liquidation of a partnership or corporation, or on a reorganization within the meaning of IRC 368(a).

-3. Notices of transferee liability are issued for employment taxes only to the extent that a notice of determination of worker classification would have been issued to the transferor.
-IRC §6901, Transferred Assets, provides "the liability will be assessed, paid and collected in the same manner as in the case of the taxes with respect to which the liabilities were incurred."
-Therefore, the only time a notice of transferee liability is issued for employment taxes is when the transferor's employment tax liability was based upon worker classification issues under IRC §7436.
+3. Notices of Transferee or Fiduciary Liability are issued for employment taxes only to the extent that a notice of determination of worker classification would have been issued to the transferor.
+IRC 6901, Transferred Assets, provides "the liability will be assessed, paid and collected in the same manner as in the case of the taxes with respect to which the liabilities were incurred."
+Therefore, the only time a Notice of Transferee or Fiduciary Liability is issued for employment taxes is when the transferor's employment tax liability was based upon worker classification issues under IRC 7436.
+Fiduciary liability would not be applicable to worker classification issues.

 5. Issue the notice to the transferee within the applicable statutory period (usually one year beyond the transferor's limitation date) whether or not a Notice of Deficiency was issued to or assessed against the transferor.